Old Port Montreal’s Best Restaurants and Attractions

 The Old Port of Montreal, Old Montreal, the Old Town, the Old City… there are many ways to name Canada’s miniature Europe.
 What few people know is that there’s actually a difference between Old Montreal and Old Port.
 The latter is the area that spans from the water to the train tracks, and the former is everything above it.
 So what does the real Old Port Montreal have to offer?
 Quite a lot, actually.
 From winter activities that’ll warm you right up to one of Montreal’s most Instagrammed cafés, it’s jam-packed with tons of noteworthy gems.

-Have also a look at our other articles on :
+Have also a look at our other articles:

 1. The Old Montreal Food tour

 To truly experience the Old Port, it’s exciting to get to know the history of the area and taste its culinary heritage.
-The Old Montreal Food Tour walks your through the charming cobblestone streets while your tour guide tells the stories of the port’s cultural history.
+The Old Montreal Food Tour walks you through the charming cobblestone streets while your tour guide tells the stories of the port’s cultural history.
 The tour stops at six different tasting locations where you’ll have the opportunity to sample some of the best food Montreal has to offer.
 Tickle your tastebuds, take in the old world charm and discover the Old Port’s heritage on the Old Montreal Food Tour.
-Find out more here.

 2. Old Port Montreal’s Best Restaurants and Bars